haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/docking_scenarios/cyclic-peptides.md

 A RMSD clustering step is perfomed using `[rmsdmatrix]`, `[clustrmsd]` (with `criterion="maxclust"` and `n_clusters=50`) to generate a subset of 50 clusters, finalized by `[seletopclusts]` module setting `top_models=1`, to only extract one single model per clusters.

 `[topoaa]` module is then used again to re-generate the topology.
-In this case the three **important** parameters (`cyclicpept_dist`, `disulphide_dist`, and `cyclicpept`) are set, allowing for the detection of the disulphide bridge and peptide bond at higher distance, therefore generating the proper cyclicised topology.
+In this case the three **important** parameters (`cyclicpept_dist`, `disulphide_dist`, and `cyclicpept`) are set, allowing for the detection of the disulfide bridge and peptide bond at a higher distance, therefore generating the proper cyclicised topology.

 A second round of `[emref]`, `[flexref]` and `[mdref]` is then performed, allowing to reduce the length of the newly formed chemical bonds and optimise the cyclic peptide conformation.